yarlson/stagely/docs/architecture/05-stagely-yaml-spec.md

 ## Section: `preview`

-Defines how to run the built images in the Preview environment.
+Defines how to run the built images in the Preview stagelet.

 ```yaml
 preview: